Richard Reames: Work

 Some of his arborsculptures were exhibited at the Growing Village Pavilion of the World Expo 2005 in Nagakute, Aichi, Japan.
 The producer and organizer of the project was John Gathright.
 Reames participated as a team member of the Growing Village Pavilion, and in 2005, he was appointed the international arborsculpture coordinator, overseeing the work of artists from several countries.

 Reames has lectured internationally on arborsculpture, and gives live demonstrations of bending and weaving a chair at garden shows, fairs and folk art festivals throughout the U.S.

 Reames, like the artist Konstantin Kirsch, has been exploring sustainable, living architecture using tree branches to form latticeworks that can be trained and designed into cylindrical, multi-room dwellings.
 These botanical domes or self-growing treehouses can form a sustainable abode that grows fruit and other edible foods, and can also utilize waste within a closed-loop system.
 The German language book, Lebende Bauten - trainierbare Tragwerke (Living buildings - trainable structures) features a chapter on Reames.

 After the publication of his first book, How to Grow a Chair: The Art of Tree Trunk Topiary (1995), he was invited to create site-specific arborsculptures by various clients, who he then mentors on the care of the living installations.
 His arborsculptures have been created in gardens throughout the West Coast.

-In 2023, Reames worked with a group of 40 others to plant a major work of land art in the Pacifica Preserve in Oregon, in the form of a circle of 114 sequoia seedling trees, three-feet apart, in a 100-foot diameter.
+In 2023, Reames worked with a group of 40 others to plant a Sequoia-Sanctuary a major work of land art in the Pacifica Preserve in Oregon, in the form of a circle of 114 sequoia seedling trees, three-feet apart, in a 100-foot diameter.
 When fully grown the environmental sculpture will create a 7,000 square-foot "sanctuary" space of intertwined branches.
 The variety of sequoia seedlings that were planted are the endangered Sequoiadendron giganteum, giant sequoia which can live as long as 3,000 years.